 To have a successful car accident lawsuit, you have to prove that the other driver was negligent.
 In order to do that, you have to collect several types of evidence, including:

-To get the assistance you are looking for, please call Ward & Ward Law Firm today.
+To get the assistance you are looking for, please call Ward & Ward Law Firm today to speak with our Indianapolis, Indiana car accident attorney.